heremaps/naksha/docs/AUTH.md

             // empty attribute map (is a MATCH)
         },
         {
-            // one or more attributes (all should match) "id": "my-unique-feature-id",
+            // one or more attributes (all should match against ARM) "id": "my-unique-feature-id",
             "storageId": "id-with-wild-card-*",
             "tags": [